Christian sent me the following question:

 I would like to read about your first steps, that is the thing I’m struggling with right now.

-In this article, I will tell you my story and the key steps that allowed me to be an illustrator and make a living from my illustrations.
+In this article, I will tell you my story and the key steps that allowed me to become an illustrator and make a living from my illustrations.

 I learned the value of the effort, and I got used to it.
-I spent countless hours per project, and a lot of nights without sleeping to do my best in every single detail.
+I spent countless hours per project, and I spent a lot of nights without sleep to do my best in every single detail.

-This passion for hard working existed because an implicit agreement I signed with Miguel Montaner – one of the best illustrators I know and one of my best friends.
+This passion for hard work existed because of an implicit agreement with Miguel Montaner – one of the best illustrators I know and one of my best friends.
 We went to the school together.

-It was 2009, and we were in our second year of the illustration school.
+It was 2009, and we were in our second year of illustration school.
 Miguel and I decided to start our first project together: Pandemia Fanzine .

-It was a monthly digital magazine in Spanish where we published our illustrations (and other illustrators’ work), interviewed our favourites illustrators and published useful articles and recommendations.
+It was a monthly digital magazine in Spanish where we published our illustrations (and other illustrators’ work), interviewed our favorite illustrators and published useful articles and recommendations.

 Having him on board was a revolution.
-He introduced us to the conceptual illustration and also added a professional approach.
-He had already worked on some assignments, and he had professional experience (at this point, not Miguel Montaner nor me had any work expertise).
+He introduced us to conceptual illustration and also added a professional approach.
+He had already worked on some assignments, and he had professional experience.
+(At this point, neither Miguel Montaner or I had any work expertise).

 We redesigned the whole magazine.
-The only thing that didn’t change was the name, but everything else was re-thought and created from scratch.
+The only thing that didn’t change was the name, but everything else was re-imagined and created from scratch.